mayuresh-vadhyar/application-load-balancer/README.md

   ```

 **Health Checks**
-- Background routines perform `HEAD` requests to upstreams at the configured `healthCheck.interval`.
+- Background routines perform periodic `HEAD` requests to upstream servers at the configured `healthCheck.interval`.
-- Servers failing checks are marked unhealthy; configurable cooldown and restart behavior govern removal and retries.
+- Servers failing checks are marked unhealthy and isolated from load balancing.
+- After a server is marked unhealthy, it waits for `healthCheck.cooldown` before attempting recovery.
+- Each failed recovery attempt is tracked; if `healthCheck.maxRestart` restarts are exhausted, the server is permanently removed from the pool.
+- A server is marked unhealthy after `healthCheck.maxUnhealthyChecks` consecutive failed checks.

 **Build & Run**
 Requires Go (>=1.20) and, if using rate limiting, a running Redis instance.